ezik117/SimpleWebServer/README-EN.md

 **WebServerV1** - this class is a heart of the system and contains all necessary methods for multithreaded processing and maintain the sessions.
 It uses a Route Table linked with **RouteFunctions** static methods to process HTTP requests.

-**RouteFunctions** - the class is a "working horse", it contains all user-definded methods to process HTTP requests.
+**RouteFunctions** - the class is a "working horse", it contains all user-defined methods to process HTTP requests.

 ## 'WebServerV1' CLASS

+The base class to run the web server.
+Listens to all incoming connections on 8080 port by default ("http://localhost:8080" prefix).